Multi-Dimensional Event Data in Graph Databases: Background

 \subsection{Modeling Single-Dimensional Event Logs}

-Information Systems (IS) create and update information records in structured transactions or \emph{activities}.
-Each update is linked to one or more \emph{entities} with unique \emph{entity identifiers}, for example a specific order and related invoices.
-Each update can be recorded as an \emph{event} with attributes for the activity carried out, the entity identifiers, and the \emph{timestamp} (or \emph{ordering} of updates).
-Events are implicitly related to each other via the structural 1:1, 1:n, and n:m relations between the entities on which the updates occurred~\cite{DBLP:journals/tsc/LuNWF15}.

-A \emph{process event log} is a collection of recorded events $E$ structured into a specific \emph{view} on an IS from the perspective handling of \emph{one} specific entity, e.g., handling a credit application.
-Table~\ref{tab:2_BPIC17ExampleCaseTable} shows a simplified event log taken from the BPIC17~\cite{BPIC2017} data set describing the handling of a credit application (identified by \emph{Appl}.).
+A \emph{process event log} is a collection of recorded events $E$ structured into a specific \emph{view} on an information system from the of perspective handling of \emph{one} specific entity, e.g., handling a credit application.
+Table~\ref{tab:2_BPIC17ExampleCaseTable} shows a simplified event log taken from the BPIC17~\cite{BPIC2017} data set describing the handling of a credit application (identified by attribute \emph{Appl}.).